Simple Parallelism Without Data Races

 The

-function is safe to call from any domain, and it won’t produce a data race even if its argument might be mutated in parallel.
+pricefunction is safe to call from any domain, and it won’t produce a data race even if its argument might be mutated in parallel.

 Why should we believe this is true?
-Well, remember, price
+Well, remember, price is simply

 let price { price; _ } = price